Accenture/Mendix.CssClassSwitcher/README.md

 Place the widget inside your app and provide the following settings:
 - `Microflow`: A microflow that has no parameters and returns a string with CSS classes that should be added to target elements.
 Multiple classes can be seperated with a space.
+- `Nanoflow`: Alternatively, you can use a nanoflow instead of microflow - as above.
 - `Target element selector`: Optional CSS selector of target elements to add the classes to.
 If empty, the parent element of the widget will be used.
 - `CSS classes to remove`: Optional CSS classes to be removed from the target elements.
 Multiple classes can be seperated with a space.